-SafeHouse Denver serves survivors of domestic violence and their children through both an emergency shelter and a non-residential Counseling and Advocacy Center.
+SafeHouse Denver serves survivors of domestic violence and their children through both an emergency shelter, a non-residential Counseling and Advocacy Center, and an Extended Stay Program.
 All of the adults, children and youth who come to SafeHouse Denver have access to a full range of bilingual programming, including individual counseling, group sessions, advocacy and safety planning.
 Learn more and get involved.

 Powered by Firespring.org